Status Update On Our Homestead Journey: Current Setup as of June 2018

 A few nights ago, we both sat outside reading at just this time of day.
 Before coming in, we did a lovely little mindfulness exercise by being quiet and really feeling the wind on our skin and the sounds of everything, all bringing us into the present moment.
 It felt so soothing to the mind that we sat there much longer, in silence, so long that we both observed the brightest star in the sky disappear behind a tree as the earth turned...

 How fortunate we are, even now - no land of our own, no home of our own, uncertain about many things - but together, here in a place we love so much, allowing ourselves to take the path less traveled and to go deeper and deeper into existence.

 Thanks so much for reading!
-We have a lot planned in the weeks and months to come, so we'd love if you'd subscribe to the blog to follow along on this journey and all of the things we'll be getting into out here.
+We have a lot planned in the months to come, so we'd love if you'd subscribe to the blog to follow along on this journey and all of the things we'll be getting into out here.

 Please leave a comment letting us know what brought you here - homesteading?
 Wilderness living?
 Or something else?
 We'd love for you to feel this blog is a conversation, not a monologue.
 So, please, say hello :)

 This is a space to share glimpses into daily life here in the Washington wilderness - full of nesting & nomading, & forging deeper relationships to self, to old ways, & to the natural world.